Game transportation and exports

 Export big game outside of Québec

-The transportation coupon allows a hunter to transport all or part of a big game animal (including the pelt) outside Québec.
+The transportation coupon and proof of registration allow for the transportation of big game or part of it, including fur, outside Québec.
 However, if the animal is a black bear, a Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) permit is usually required to transport all or part of the animal outside Canada (see the section on Registration, transportation and registration for non-residents).

 To obtain a CITES permit, which is issued by the Canadian government, please visit the website of Environment and Climate Change Canada or call 1 800 668- 6767.

-In addition, if you wish to export raw fur outside Québec and are not a non-resident, you must, if the fur is a product of your own hunting activities, hold a dealer’s licence or a tanner’s licence and obtain an export form from the Ministère des Forêts, de la Faune et des Parcs.
+In addition, if you wish to export raw fur outside Québec and are not a non-resident, you must, if the fur is a product of your own hunting activities, hold a dealer’s licence or a tanner’s licence and obtain an export form from the Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs.